 - The shaker will get cold, so it's helpful to hold it in a towel.
 Place one hand at the base of the shaker and the other on the lids, holding the lid in place.

-- Shake vigorously for one or two minutes.
+- Shake vigorously in a circular motion for one or two minutes.

 - Remove the lid from the strainer.

 - Strain through the strainer into a chilled cocktail glass.